STEVE GOODMAN -- GOOD MORNIN' AMERICA

 “Some people you really have to work at getting to know who they are,” Arlo Guthrie said.
 “You didn’t have to do that with Steve Goodman.
 You knew who Steve Goodman was just by lookin’ at him.
 For somebody who was sick, he had an awful lot of life in him.”

 It was Guthrie who gave Goodman his breakthrough.
-Approached after a gig, Guthrie wearily agreed to listen to the unknown kid for as long as one beer lasted.
+Approached after a gig, Guthrie wearily agreed to listen to the unknown kid if he’d buy him a beer.
 As Woody’s son, Arlo had heard some train songs, all right, but few with the poetry of Goodman’s.

 All along the southbound odyssey,